-The work of disadvantaged (PP), SEND and adopted learners should be prioritised by teachers when marking.
+The work of disadvantaged (PP), SEND and PCiC/CLA learners should be prioritised by teachers when marking and giving feedback.

-Formative feedback will be ongoing, lesson by lesson as indicated in 1.2
+Formative feedback will be ongoing, lesson by lesson as indicated in 1.2.

 - 2.2 Feedback can take many forms.
 The following list indicates strategies that we believe are effective in guiding students to improve their learning (it is not a definitive list).
 Whichever strategy a teacher choses to deploy, the focus must always be to offer praise and a specific area for the student to focus upon.
 The feedback given should always result in a student improving their work either by revisiting a previous piece of work, employing a new skill or strategy or responding to a similar question prompt.
 Examples include: - Use of 'RAG' sheets following tests.
-Students analyse their test performance and are guided to colour code their performance as 'green' a strength, 'amber' an area to work on, 'red' a point for immediate attention.
+Students analyse their test performance and are guided to colour code their performance as 'green' - a strength, 'amber' - an area to work on, 'red' a point for immediate attention.
 This strategy will guide the students revision and the teachers' teaching to revisit areas where students have failed to grasp key concepts - Issuing of prepopulated comments into which either the teacher or the student indicate which comments apply to them.
 This might, for example, take the form of a whole class feedback sheet - Issuing similar questions that a student has previously got wrong.
-This strategy is used frequently after a specific area of the curriculum has been re-taught.

-- A teacher annotating a students work with comments/questions to drive further improvement upon specific points - Formally marking test and end of year exams - 2.3 Marking should follow the same structure of feedback for all subjects.
-P might be used, followed by a statement making it clear what the student has done well this should be specific to skills or knowledge within the subject area and in line with the lesson objectives and success criteria. - 2.4 T should be used prior to a target that states clearly what needs to be done to improve academic performance.
-This target must be specific, reflect the learning outcomes and contain the appropriate level of challenge for the student.
-Students are expected to respond to their targets where appropriate.
-This is indicated with an R.
+This strategy is used frequently after a specific area of the curriculum has been re-taught. - A teacher annotating a students work with comments/questions to drive further improvement upon specific points - Formally marking test and end of year exams. - 2.3 Marking should follow the same structure of feedback for all subjects: - P (Praise) should be used, followed by a statement making it clear what the student has done well this should be specific to skills or knowledge within the subject area and in line with the lesson objectives and success criteria. - T (Target) should be used prior to a target (or KS3 Descriptor) that states clearly what needs to be done to improve academic performance.
+This target must be specific, reflect the learning outcomes and contain the appropriate level of challenge for the student. - R (Response) Students are expected to respond to their targets (and teacher feedback) where appropriate.